 Wild Cat Conservation Centre

-The Centre was established to enhance the plight of small cats and improve understanding of them.
-Of the 38 cat species, 31 are considered small cats and many of these are threatened with a real lack of knowledge about their behaviour, biology and conservation.
+Of the 40 cat species, 33 are considered small cats and many of these are threatened with a real lack of knowledge about their behaviour, biology and conservation.

 Visitors to their centre can learn about their conservation breeding programs and research efforts to conserve these smaller though enigmatic wild cat species.